shettyscience/4n6/pages/research/res2.md

 Though it requires registration and registration requires active email ID and mobile phone number, it can be used by regular users.
 Special feature of the website is that it generates a beautiful report with all available information on the vehicle but on payement by subscribing Gold or Platinum certificate.
 A sample history certificate generated is also given on its home page.

 ### [Droom](https://droom.in/history)
 Droom is again a good resource but needs validation through email and mobile phone number which is a problem for OSINT analyst.
-It seems this is a second domain of[Vehicle History](https://vehiclehistory.in/) discussed above.
+It seems this is a second domain of [Vehicle History](https://vehiclehistory.in/) discussed above.

 ### [Zoop.One](https://zoop.one/vehicle-rc-verification-api/)
 And at the end check out this commercial tool used for vehicle verification.
 It provides API key for vehicle verification purposes.